Turtle Beach (film): Release

 The film was a flop, and notoriously and jokingly came to be dubbed Turkey Beach by some film pundits.
 Roadshow reverted to the old trick of opening the show without reviewer previews, which almost guaranteed a jaundiced response.
-The film didn’t do as badly as some early FFC films - at least it scored a theatrical release and turned a little coin - but relative to budget and considering the name cast and controversies surrounding it, the result was both a commercial and a critical misfire.
+The film didn’t do as badly as some early FFC films - at least it scored a theatrical release and turned a little coin - but relative to budget and considering the name cast and controversies surrounding it, the result was both a commercial and a critical misfire.Chen would later express regret for asking for her character Josie Packard to be written out of Twin Peaks in order to film Turtle Beach, calling it "a disaster of a film that no one ever saw."